SEServerExtender/EssentialsPlugin/README.md

   - Enabled - Enable / Disable this backup item
   - Hour - The hour to run this item in the range between 0-23.
 If you specify -1 for this option it will run every hour
   - Minute - The minute to run this item in the range between 0-59.
+- BackupDateFormat - This allows you to set a custom date format for backup filenames.
+  - BackupDateFormatSubDirectory - Same as above, but for the subdirectory name if you have that enabled

 Automated Restart with Notifications
 ------------------------------------